Esophageal Leiomyoma

 Pathophysiology

 Leiomyomas represent a hyperproliferation of interlacing bundles of smooth muscle cells that are well-demarcated by adjacent tissue or by a smooth connective tissue capsule.
 They usually arise as intramural growths, most commonly along the distal two thirds of the esophagus.
-They are multiple in approximately 5% of patients.
+They are multiple in less than 3% of patients.[2]

 The majority of leiomyomas have been discovered incidentally during evaluation for dysphagia or during autopsy.
 Bleeding rarely occurs in cases of benign disease but typically is observed with leiomyosarcoma, the malignant counterpart of this tumor.
 The potential for malignant degeneration of leiomyomas is extremely small.
 In the distal esophagus, leiomyomas may reach large proportions and may encroach on the cardia of the stomach.